Factorization of the dijet cross section in hadron-hadron collisions

-\section{Gluon jet function}
+\subsection{Gluon jet function}

-The inclusive gluon jet function has been computed to one-loop order \cite{Becher:2009th}, and two-loop order \cite{Becher:2010pd}.
+The inclusive gluon jet function has been computed to one-loop order \cite{Becher:2009th}, and two-loop order \cite{Becher:2010pd} without any jet algorithms.
 Here we compute the gluon jet function with the cone jet algorithm at one loop.
-The cone jet algorithm at next-to-leading order involves at most two particles inside a jet.
-In computing the jet function, the matrix element squared is schematically shown in Fig.~\ref{moflow}.
+The cone jet algorithm at NLO involves at most two particles inside a jet.
+In computing the jet function, the Feynman diagrams for the matrix element squared is schematically shown in Fig.~\ref{moflow}.
 The loop includes other particles.
 (See Fig.~\ref{gluejet}.)
-If we make a unitarity cut in any of the gluon lines, the cut gluon lines correspond to the final-state particles.
+If we make a unitarity cut in any of the internal lines, the cut lines correspond to the final-state particles.
 For example, if a single leg is cut, it represents a single final-state particle with the virtual correction.
 If the loop is cut, it represents two final-state particles, to which the jet algorithm is applied.